 We can help book activities for you.
 See our activities section.

-– There’s a large, gated 10m x 5m tiled pool – it is solar-heated (not electrically-heated) in April, May and October, and the temperature of the water cannot be guaranteed.
+– There’s a large, gated 10m x 5m tiled pool – it is solar-heated (not electrically-heated) from mid-April, in May and October, and the temperature of the water cannot be guaranteed.

 – The shallow end is 70 cm deep with steps leading into it.
 The deep end is 170 cm deep.